What Is Nesting in Pregnancy?

 During pregnancy, your baby’s wellbeing is closely tied to yours.
 The prenatal period and the first 1,000 days of life are critical for long-term health.
 That’s why safety during nesting is key.

 The Clean Label’s First 1,000 Day Promise sets maximum contaminant thresholds for food and products marketed to pregnant women and mothers.
-Prioritizing safe choices during nesting helps protect both you and your baby.
+Protect both you and your baby with these tips for nesting safely.

 • Avoid harsh chemicals like bleach.